 82. In Norway, GDP growth and its impact on the demand for physician services is considered by assuming that economic growth will create higher expectations and utilisation of services beyond the impact of demographic changes alone.
 In a country where more than 80% of health spending is publicly funded, the model recognises that the growth in health and social spending will largely depend on policy decisions whose outcomes are uncertain.
-Nonetheless, the model assumes that opportunity for further growth in public sector spending beyond GDP growth may be considerably less than in the past and the growth in health spending may not exceed by a wide margin economic growth.
+Nonetheless, the model assumes that opportunity for further growth in public sector spending beyond GDP growth may be considerably less than in the past and the

+7. This was demonstrated a contrario by the impact of the recent economic crisis which, in many European countries, led to a reduction in health spending and at least a temporary reduction in the employment of certain categories of health workers or their remuneration. growth in health spending may not exceed by a wide margin economic growth.
 Under the baseline scenario, a total growth of 10.5% in health spending over and above the estimated impact of demographic changes is assumed for the whole projection period from 2010 to 2035 (which is equivalent to an additional 0.4% annual growth), while a higher growth rate of 23% (or an additional 0.9% annual growth) is assumed under an alternative scenario.
 Under the baseline scenario, the gap between supply and demand would increase to 1 400 physicians and 28 200 nurses in 2035, while the gap under the higher spending growth rate scenario would of course be larger (5 900 physicians and 44 700 nurses in 2035) (Roksvaag and Texmon, 2012).